nick42d/youtui/README.md

 \* search is partially implemented only
 - only returns artists
 - does not implement continuations - only first x results returned.

+\* get watch playlist is partially implemented only
+- only returns playlist and lyrics ids
+- does not implement continuations - only first x results returned.